The Best Mexican Books and Novels to Read Right Now

 I’ve watched adults improve their fluency and speak up in conversations during the Spanish book immersion programs I run.
 And I swear by reading in Spanish and the way it helps you have better conversations.

-But I still recommend reading fiction to learn about Mexican culture in English.
-Here’s why:
+However, I still recommend reading longer works of fiction in English to dive deeper into Mexican culture.
+Here's why:

 That brings me to one last reason you should read fiction about Mexico.
 It's something I've learned in my travels: